 - Provide personal future planning for families with a relative with a disability

-- Provide assistance through a trained facilitator in the creation of a personal support network aimed at ensuring a safe and secure future for the person with the disability
+- Provide assistance through a trained community connector in the creation of a personal support network aimed at ensuring a safe and secure future for the person with the disability

 - Provide network opportunities for families to meet and connect with one another